-- You can demonstrate the needed awareness of the site organisation and relevant legislation to ensure that the candidates are aware of the roles, responsibilities and rules that apply to offshore wind farms.
+- You can demonstrate the awareness of the site organisation and relevant legislation to ensure you are aware of the roles, responsibilities and rules that apply to offshore wind farms.

 - The needed knowledge and skills to recognise the advantages and limitations of personal LSA and PPE and usage in a correct and safe manner.